mohsenrahmanikivi/SmartBLock/README.md

 ```
 7. Configuration of RingBuffer [STM32 UART Ring Buffer using DMA and IDLE Line](https://controllerstech.com/uart-dma-with-idle-line-detection/), [github](https://github.com/controllerstech/STM32/tree/master/UART%20CIRCULAR%20BUFFER)
 - Make sure DMA is added on USART1 and interruption is enabled ( DMA setting= add "USART1_RX", NVIC Setting= global interrupt enable)
-- RingBuff uses a variable called "TIMEOUT" to traverse the ring to config this, we need to add these codes to the interruption file (stm32f4xx_it.c).
+- RingBuff uses a variable called "TIMEOUT" to traverse the ring to configure this, we need to add these codes to the interruption file (stm32f4xx_it.c).
 ```sh
 //in file stm32f4xx_it.c
   /* Private variables ---------------------------------------------------------*/